 - progressive supranuclear palsy

 - restless legs syndrome

 Orthostatic Hypotension Evaluation

 Orthostatic hypotension (dizziness on standing) or low blood pressure can be found in up to 25% of people with movement disorders.
-The physicians at the Movement Disorders Clinic use the CardioDynamics Bio Z ICG Monitor with a tilt table evaluation to calculate cardiac output, systemic vascular contractility and fluid status.
+The physicians at the Muhammad Ali Movement Disorders Center use the CardioDynamics Bio Z ICG Monitor with a tilt table evaluation to calculate cardiac output, systemic vascular contractility and fluid status.
 Calculating these parameters allows physicians to create more efficient and effective treatments for orthostatic hypotension.

-Physicians at the Movement Disorders Clinic conduct tremor evaluations to distinguish and treat different types of tremor such as Parkinson's disease, Essential Tremor, Dystonic tremor, Cerebellar tremor and additional neurological tremor.
+Physicians at the Muhamamd Ali Movement Disorders Center conduct tremor evaluations to distinguish and treat different types of tremor such as Parkinson's disease, essential tremor, dystonic tremor, cerebellar tremor, and other neurological tremor.

 How can we help?

 For more information on the Muhammad Ali Movement Disorders Center, please call (602) 406-6262.